What Restriction Would The Government Impose In A Closed Economy

 Imagine a small, isolated island nation that decides to implement price controls on basic foodstuffs to ensure affordability for all citizens.
 The government sets a price ceiling on rice, a staple food, below the market equilibrium price.

 • Short-Term Effects: Initially, consumers are happy as they can purchase rice at a lower price.
-However, farmers find it less profitable to grow rice at the controlled price.
+That said, farmers find it less profitable to grow rice at the controlled price.

 • Long-Term Effects: Over time, rice production declines due to reduced profitability.
 Shortages emerge, and the government struggles to meet the demand.
 A black market develops where rice is sold at prices higher than the official ceiling.
 Farmers may switch to growing other crops, exacerbating the shortage.